-We now know where the next three women’s World Cups will be staged after the tournament in New Zealand this year, as well as the venue for the two men’s World Cups that will follow France 2023.
+We now know where the next three women’s World Cups will be staged after the tournament in New Zealand last year, as well as the venue for the two men’s World Cups that will follow the ongoing France 2023.

 England will host the 2025 World Cup, with the aim of selling out Twickenham for the final of the women’s tournament.
 Australia will host the 2027 and 2029 men’s and women’s events respectively – the first time they have been held back-to-back in the same country.

 More history will be made in 2031 when the USA will host a 15s World Cup for the first time and they will also host the women’s tournament two years later.